 To add internal links to your content, simply include hyperlinks in your blog posts by typing out the URL or using one of the many shortcodes available.

-Remember to take advance of using keyword-rich anchor texts, as it will help search engines understand the topic of the linked pages.
+Remember to take advantage of using keyword-rich anchor texts, as it will help search engines understand the topic of the linked pages.

 Google has stated that there is no such thing as an internal linking over-optimization penalty.

 So, you can abuse as much as you want!